TXRF Analysis

 What is TXRF analysis used for?

-TXRF is primarily used to carry out elemental analysis of sample surfaces, therefore finding numerous applications in fields like material science and polymer chemistry, where it can be used to characterize and investigate the surfaces of newly developed materials.
-It can also provide wafer mapping of the elemental composition.
+TXRF is primarily used to carry out elemental analysis of sample surfaces, therefore finding numerous applications in fields including materials science and polymer chemistry, where it is used to characterize and investigate the surfaces of newly developed materials.
+It can also be used for wafer mapping of the elemental composition.

-TXRF can be used in metallurgy and similar physical studies to test the composition of metallic and alloy surfaces.
+TXRF has applications in metallurgy and similar physical studies to test the composition of metallic and alloy surfaces.
 It also finds use in geological and environmental sciences for investigating the composition of naturally occurring materials.

 How does TXRF work?